Skip to content

 Conflict Detection

-When an agent checks in or updates its scope, GolemXV runs the ConflictDetector against all other active sessions.
-Two types of overlap are checked:
+When an agent checks in or updates its scope, GolemXV checks for overlaps with all other active sessions.
+Two types of overlap are detected:

 Work Area Overlap